 - 1. Open the folder or disk containing the pictures. - 2.
 Pull down the View menu and select Details.
 Original camera files (before they are re-named) have numerically sequential file names in the orfer that the pictures were taken.
-In the Details view, the date when the file was created is also listed, so that you can more easily group pictures by the occasion when they were taken.
-Click on a column heading to sort by that column. - 3.
+In the Details view, the date when the file was created is also listed, so that you can more easily group pictures by the occasion when they were taken. - 3.
 In Windows XP and 2000, you can see a graphical preview of the pictures.
 Pull down the View menu and select Thumbnails or Filmstrip. - 4.
 To view any picture, double-click on it.
 That will let the computer choose the program to display the picture.
-This might be Windows Picture Viewer or Paint, or some other program. - To create a new folder, right-click where you want the new folder to appear and select New => Folder, type a name for the folder, and press the enter key on the keyboard.
+This might be Windows Picture and FAX Viewer or Paint, or some other program.

+To create a new folder, right-click where you want the new folder to appear and select New --> Folder, type a name for the folder, and press the enter key on the keyboard.